leadedge/ofSpoutDemo/BUILD.md

 In File Explorer move to the project folder within Openframeworks :

-"of_v0.12.0_vs_release\apps\myApps\ofSpoutDemo"
+"..\apps\myApps\ofSpoutDemo"

-- As before, left click on the address bar to highlight the location
+- As before, left click on an empty space in the address bar to highlight the location.
 - Type "cmd" to replace the highlighted text and enter.
 - Type in or copy/paste :